5 Fitness Myths: Busted

 If You’re Not Sweating, You’re Not Working Hard

-We’ve all seen that girl in the gym, sipping out of her water bottle and totally sweaty.
-She must be working hard, right?
+We’ve all seen that person at the gym, sipping out of their water bottle and totally sweaty.
+They must be working hard, right?
 Maybe so, but don’t let the presence or lack of sweat tell you if you’re feeling the burn!

 You Can’t Gain Muscle After 40